FullstackAcademy/bones/README.md

 #Users
 -Users must have a valid email address
 -Users email must be unique
+-Users must have username
+-Users must have a password

 #Order
 -Orders  must belong to a user OR guest session (authenticated vs unauthenticated)